starlake-ai/starcode/README.md

 * Run Jobs

 ## Installation
 - Download Spark from https://spark.apache.org
 - Download Starlake assembly from https://s01.oss.sonatype.org/content/repositories/releases/ai/starlake/
 - Download starlake.cmd on Windows or starlake.sh on MacOs / Linux from https://github.com/starlake-ai/starlake/tree/master/cli and copy it in the directory where you downloaded the Starlake assembly

 Profit.

+## About Google Cloud Setup
+To list your Google Cloud projects, you first need to set your default application credentials
+$ gcloud auth application-default login
 ## Extension Settings

 This extension contributes the following settings: